List of ingredients and their benefits

 rose essential oil

 Rose and primrose oils to soften and protect: The delicately scented essential oil obtained from roses can keep your baby's skin soft and smooth.
 One of the best skin oils for infant care, it imparts a light, gentle scent.
 The oil obtained from primrose flowers can protect skin from diaper rash and inflammations.
-Go to Baby Oil
+Recipe for Baby Oil

 rose hydrosol - water

 Rose water for gentle care: Rose water is often found in commercial cosmetic products because of its fragrant, softening and mildly astringent properties.
 The delicate water is obtained from a steam distillation process that can extract the oil.
 Its gentle effect make rose water great for use in shower gels, creams and lotions.
-Go to Shower Gel
+Recipe for Shower Gel

 Rose hydrosol for silkiness: Rose hydrosol invigorates and softens the skin and regulates pH moisture balance.
-Go to Anti-Wrinkle_Cream
+Recipe for Anti-Wrinkle_Cream

 Natural hydrosols: Hydrosols, a water by-product of essential-oil production, make an aromatic substitute for the water portion in cream recipes.
 Rose hydrosol moisturizes dry skin; lavender hydrosol conditions normal skin.
-Go to Night Cream
+Recipe for Night Cream

 Rose water for delicate skin: Produced when extracting the essential oil of rose, rose water is a good base for a toner.
 It is added to many skin-care products because of its tightening, invigorating effect.
 Used alone, rose water nourishes the skin and helps make it stay soft and silky.
-Go to Toner
+Recipe for Toner

 rose petals - dried

 Rose petals for a rosy glow: The petals of the rose (Rosa spp.) are not only soothing, but also contain a small amount of vitamin C; ascorbic acid is known to smooth and tone the skin.
 Adding rose petals to your bath will lightly moisturize dry, sensitive skin and encourage a healthy, rosy glow.
-Go to Herbal Baths
+Recipe for Herbal Baths

-Rose blossoms for tender skin: The conditioning ingredients contained in rose pedals help soothe and restore dry skin.
-Go to Cleansing Talc
+Rose blossoms for tender skin: The conditioning ingredients contained in rose petals help soothe and restore dry skin.
+Recipe for Cleansing Talc

 Rose petals revitalize the scalp: The components in rose petals tone and tighten the scalp with their gentle astringent action.
-Go to Hair Treatments
+Recipe for Hair Treatments

 rose petals - fresh